 Comfortmaker Outdoor Unit Not Running

-Indoor blower runs but outdoor Comfortmaker condenser does not start; warm air from vents
+The indoor blower runs, but the outdoor Comfortmaker condenser does not start; warm air comes from the vents.

 Advertisements